henrikgruner/PoseEstimation/3D-Pose/README.md

 ## To run
 The configs are stored in configs.
 An example config can be found as example.yaml.
 Note that I ran with 4 A100 40GB gpu's, hence the batch size should likely be modified for usage with fewer gpus.
 The training time is long, and might take 1-2 days, depending on the set up.
 ```
 python3 main.py -c [config_name] -dir [config_directory]
 ```
 The default config is example.yaml and the default directory is configs.
+All the parameters will be printed and the progress will be printed every epoch.

 ## Network overview
 The network used was a ResNet-RS101 [2], and an overview is illustrated below, with SVD as the rotation representation.